An Unexplored Way

 about the author

-Eduardo holds degrees in engineering, theology, and sustainability from the University of Costa Rica, Regent College, and the University of British Columbia, respectively, all of which inform his work and research on the constructive role of faith in the public affairs of post-secular societies.
+Eduardo holds degrees in process engineering, marketplace theology, and sustainability from the University of Costa Rica, Regent College, and the University of British Columbia, respectively, all of which inform his work and research on the constructive role of faith in the public affairs of post-secular societies.